scottshambaugh/monaco/docs/source/processing_methods.md

 ### Start Methods

-The multiprocessing start method significantly affects how worker processes are created:
+The multiprocessing start method affects how worker processes are created and can have significant speed implications:

 * `'fork'`: The default method on Linux.
 It provides fast startup with shared memory from the parent process, which can potentially lead to issues with unsafe memory management.
 * `'spawn'`: The default method on Windows and macOS, and will become the default for Linux in Python 3.14.
-It has a slower startup but creates completely separate, memory-safe processes.
+It has a slower startup and requires pickling data but creates completely separate, memory-safe processes.
-* `'forkserver'`: Offers a hybrid approach that can help avoid deadlocks in complex scenarios.
+* `'forkserver'`: Offers a hybrid approach that preserves most of fork's speed while avoiding many (but not all) of its thread-safety pitfalls.

 ## Dask Distributed Computing